Is honey vegan?

 Bees make honey as food for their young and themselves.
 They store extra honey in honeycomb cells for the winter.
 Unlike other bees, honeybees do not hibernate.
 They huddle together in their hive and eat their stored honey.
 Honey is the perfect source of energy and nutrients for honeybees.

 Most honey comes from large scale commercial operations.
 In these operations, bees’ lives are valued only insofar as they are profitable.
 In other words, a low rate of survival only matters if so many bees die that it effects a company’s ability to profit off the honey the bees create.

 Queen bees may be artificially inseminated, killed and replaced, and bees may be shipped via the post office in boxes, or trucked all over the country to gather more pollen to produce more honey.

 Beekeepers may take all of the honey to sell, and meanwhile feed the bees with sugar water which lacks fats, proteins, and enzymes present in real honey.
 Beekeepers may also take bees’ winter store of honey so that the bees produce more honey sooner than they would have naturally.

 The jury is still out on whether bees feel pain.
 Recent studies in which bees demonstrated optimism and pessimism, showed that bees have more cognition than previously thought.

 Realizing that within our lifetime scientists went from believing fish and lobsters don’t feel pain to proving that they do, why not err on the side of caution?

 Just like a cow may produce more milk then her calf can drink, a honey bee might make extra honey.
-But basing a business on these leftovers is not scalable.
-If one year the bees do not produce extra honey, will the beekeeper take a year off?
+But basing a business on possible leftovers is not scalable.
+If one year the bees do not produce extra honey, will the honey business take a year off?
 There’s also no way to take so-called extra honey without disrupting the animals in some way.